dhakalSP/Chatbot/README.md

 Advanced AI Integration: Explore integration with more advanced AI capabilities for better natural language processing and more complex query handling.
 Multi-Language Support: Implement support for multiple languages to cater to a diverse audience.
 Conclusion
 This chatbot project was a valuable learning experience, allowing me to apply AI technologies to a real-world scenario.
-The chatbot is now live on the GGU website, helping users find the information they need more efficiently.

 License
 This project is for educational purposes and is not intended for commercial use.
 Feel free to explore and learn, but please respect the guidelines for academic integrity.